lolcommits/lolcommits-sample_plugin/README.md

     ✨  wow!
 9e6303c is your best looking commit yet! 😘  💻

 Use this repo to jump-start development on your own plugin.
-It has tests, docs and integration with useful tools (Travis, CodeClimate, Rdoc etc.) See below for more information on how to get started.
+It has tests, docs and hooks with useful tools; Travis, CodeClimate, Rdoc etc.

 ## Developing your own plugin

-First, there are some things your gem *must* do to be loaded and executed correctly.
-At the very least:
+First, there are some things your gem *must* do to be loaded and executed:

-* Name your gem with the `lolcommits-` prefix.
+* The gem name must have a `lolcommits-` prefix.
+* Require `lolcommits` in your `gemspec` file as a development dependency.
 * Include a class that inherits from `Lolcommits::Plugin::Base` (this will be the entry point to your plugin from the lolcommits gem).
 * This main plugin class must meet the requirements explained below.
-* Require `lolcommits` in your gem spec as a development dependency.

 ### Your Plugin Class

-You plugin class must have a namespace and path that matches your gem name and be in the `LOAD_PATH` (required) with the gem for example:
+You plugin class must have a namespace and path that matches your gem name and be in the gem's `LOAD_PATH` for example:

-    # a gem named: lolcommits-zapier
+    # for a gem named: lolcommits-zapier
-    # should have a plugin class inheriting from Base like so:
+    # should have a plugin class inheriting like this:
     class Lolcommits::Plugin::Zapier < Lolcommits::Plugin::Base
       ...
     end